Joe2308/milestone-2-solanew-pv-systems/README.md

 ## Surface

 ### Colors:
 I have gone form a simple theme of a clean white background for the body with orange color h1 heading And call to action buttons.
 My lower level headings are black with orange icons and dividers.
-I choose the color orange and white to convery energy from the sun over a clean landscape.
+I choose the color orange and white to convey energy from the sun over a clean landscape.

 ### Fonts:
 - For the headings I have chosen Montserrat in black as it is simple effective and professional.